anuragl94/serious-gamedev/Games/PoliceQuad/Questions/Readme.md

 Each stage will have a sets of Questions (qset1...n) Each qset will have n questions, where n = passLimit property of that stage.
   Each qset will have m clues, where m = noOfClues property of that stage

+PS: Stage 4 modified to work with option renderer.